codefresh-io/argo-hub/README.md

 * push the images into public quay registry

 ### Automatic image building and security scanning
-X
+Workflow tasks often involve complex scripts with dependencies that have to be installed manually, wasting valuable execution time and complexing the workflow. <br>
+Many developers overcome this complexity by building a Docker image that contains all required dependencies (i.e `npm install`) plus the scripts them self. <br>
+The usual problem that developers will notice is that the work on the workflowTemplate it self is detached from the release life cycle and development of the Docker image. <br>
+Argo hub solves this issue by taking a modern approach and maintaining all required depdenceis and scripts along side the workflowTemplate and Argo Hub will do all the heavy lifting for you with its [release life cycle](#Full-release-life-cycle)

 ### Pods security
-X

-### Easily write custom scripts with your favorite language
-X
+Templates in the hub must specify their required permissions which are then enforced within Kubernetes.
+Using default permissions is considered an anti-pattern for workflow templates and they are not supported out of the box.
+Defining clear permissions creates a clear contract between consumers and their templates.

 ## Installation and Usage
-X
+Eventually argo hub is simple, it is a set of reusable kubernetes manifests (workflowTempaltes and rbac related resources)<br>
+There are different ways to be able to consume the workflowTemplates

-### Applying a workflow template directly to your kubernetes cluster
+* Applying a workflow template directly to your kubernetes cluster just use `kubectl apply -f {file}` and apply a specific filer or folder
-X

-### Using Argo CD
-You can easily get the entire argo hub by getting it automatically applied to your cluster using the GitOps approach using Argo CD. <br>
+* Using Argo CD you can easily get the entire argo hub by getting it automatically applied to your cluster using the GitOps approach. <br>

-Using Argo CD app
+Argo CD application manifest

 ```
 sd